-Mr Christian Bernecker was appointed Non-Executive Director of Uscom Ltd on 25th November 2011 and is also a member of the Audit & Risk Committee.
+Mr Christian Bernecker is a Non-Executive Director of Uscom Ltd and is also a member of the Audit & Risk Committee.

 Christian is Managing Director of Nightingale Partners Pty Limited, an active investment company which provides expansion capital to small cap companies.
-He is currently a Non-Executive Director of LongReach Group Limited, DSQ Holdings Limited, Australis Music Group Pty Limited, Creditorwatch Pty Limited, Mayfield Industries Pty Limited, Stream Group Holdings Pty Limited and a number of other private companies.
+He is currently a Non-Executive Director of LongReach Group Limited, DSQ Holdings Limited, Australis Music Group Pty Limited, Cerno Limited, Mayfield Industries Pty Limited, Stream Group Holdings Pty Limited and a number of other private companies.